-Both have shiny, green, and variegated tall grass-like blades.
+Both have shiny, green and variegated tall grass-like blades.
 Both have flowers in warm weather, followed by berries.
-Liriope and mondo grass both look like grass, can be planted in wide swaths and riverlike flows, but they are evergreen perennials.
+Liriope and mondo grass both look like grass, and can be planted in wide swaths and riverlike flows, but they are evergreen perennials.

 What Features are Different Between Liriope and Mondo Grass?

 Also called lilyturf and monkey grass, liriope is a member of the lily family and today is a staple of the southern home, perhaps right after sweet iced tea!
 Westerners discovered it in China and Japan and it has been popular in western gardens for 200 years.

 In ancient China, I read that its blades were used as bookmarks by scholars and the plant has been found growing in libraries!